Rohanberiwal/BioInformatics-R/Assignments /Cystic Fibrosis.md

 # Mechanism of Bacterial Pathogenesis in Cystic Fibrosis

-In cystic fibrosis, the mechanism of bacterial colonization and infection primarily affects the respiratory system, leading to disease progression and exacerbation of symptoms.
-Here's an explanation of how bacteria contribute to the pathology of cystic fibrosis:
+In cystic fibrosis, the mechanism of bacterial colonization and infection primarily affects the respiratory system, leading to disease progression and exacerbation of symptoms  .Some of  the impacts are  :

 1. **Respiratory Tract Colonization:**
    - Cystic fibrosis patients have thick, sticky mucus in their airways due to dysfunctional CFTR protein.